 She is described in Chambers UK as being “Just the person you want if the battle is going to be hot” in construction claims, and having “immense arbitral experience”, and by Legal 500 as “outstanding in her detailed and analytical grasp of her field and fearless in her protection of the client”.

 Karen is shortlisted for The Legal 500 UK Awards 2018 ‘International Arbitration Junior of the Year’.

 “A prominent arbitration barrister, who is great at handling clients.”

 The Legal 500 2017

 Karen was President of the Chartered Institute of Arbitrators from 2001-2002.
-She is a Chartered Arbitrator and is recognized for her considerable experience of both domestic and international arbitration law and practice, acting as counsel or as arbitrator (the latter since 1991).
+She is a Chartered Arbitrator and is recognised for her considerable experience of both domestic and international arbitration law and practice, acting as counsel or as arbitrator (the latter since 1991) in both construction and commercial disputes.
 In domestic arbitration she has experience with most domestic forms of arbitration rules and procedures.
 She has practiced in the field of international commercial arbitration (since 1987), and holds a Diploma in International Commercial Arbitration.
 She has worked under and/or gained knowledge of the workings of all the principal international arbitration and ADR rules.
 She and has long experience both of common law and civil law procedures and international commercial arbitration law and practice.

 “Very experienced and very approachable.”
 Chambers & Partners

 “She has a no-nonsense approach, good tactical nous and gravitas to her name.”